-The Contracting Parties shall take all necessary measures to develop and strengthen trade relations between the two States in a spirit of friendly cooperation and mutual assistance and on a basis of equality and mutual benefit.
+The Contracting Parties shall take all necessary measures to develop and strengthen trade relations between the two States in a spirit of friendly co-operation and mutual assistance and on a basis of equality and mutual benefit.

-To this end the Governments of the two Contracting Parties shall conclude agreements, including long-term agreements, ensuring the development of trade in accordance with the requirements of the national economy of both States.
+To this end the Governments of the two Contracting Parties shall conclude agreements, including long-term agreements, ensuring the development of trade in accordance with the economic requirements of both States.